 Are hostel showers gross?
 No!
 Or, at the very least, usually not.
-You can handle this.
+This is what you need to know about showering in hostels.
+Updated 2023.

 You'll also need a way to carry your shower toiletries and hang them up.
-Nope, this is not the same as your toiletry bag, as there's no need to bring everything in and get it all wet.
+Nope, this is not the same as your toiletry bag (I love this one from Eagle Creek), as there's no need to bring everything in and get it all wet.
 I'm talking a mesh bag or carrier that keeps everything together and easily air dries afterwards.
 (You can find a good one here).

 Clear away your trash and immediately report any yucky situations to the staff.
 Many hands make light work!